Reciprocity / Transfer of IC&RC Credentials

 For a list of IC&RC Member Boards, please visit the IC&RC website at www.internationalcredentialing.org

 Reciprocity is typically a simple process with a couple of basic steps:

-- Complete the one-page application and return in to your current board with the appropriate fee (In Connecticut, the fee is $100.00.
+- Complete the reciprocity application and return in to your current board with the appropriate fee (The fee is $150.00.
 If you are reciprocating from/to the USAF/USN, the fee is $90.)

 - You will then be contacted by the new board when the process is completed.
 In some instances the new board may require additional steps to become certified in the new region so it is important to determine that in advance.
 The CCB does not have information about what other boards may require once you attempt to reciprocate to their region.
 Please contact the board directly to inquire about additional requirements.

 In order to request a reciprocity application, please contact the CCB office for assistance.
 The IC&RC does not allow member boards to post the reciprocity application online.

 RECIPROCITY OUT OF CONNECTICUT INTO OTHER IC&RC MEMBER BOARDS: